 Any time we are actively communicating with other people, we are training our brains to listen better.
 Practicing active listening is vital to maintaining communication skills as we age.

-buy modafinil in canada Listening and Hearing are not the Same
+Listening and Hearing are not the Same

 Recognizing the presence of sound is the act of hearing.
 You can be startled by a loud bang or turn your attention to a source of noise, but neither of those require much understanding.
 Scientists call this signal-based processing.
 Both hearing and knowledge are requirement for active listening, however.